Trail Creek (Lake Michigan): History

-Trail Creek was called Myewes-zibiwe in Potawatomi, meaning "trail-creek", which referred to the "Potawotami Trail" that ran from Chicago along the south shore of Lake Michigan, along Trail Creek, then to Hudson Lake and finally to the French Fort St. Joseph and the nearby Jesuit mission (now Niles, Michigan) on the St. Joseph River.
-The French named it La Rivière du Chemin (River of the Trail), and in 1815 and 1818 it was referred to as the Road River and Chemin River.
+Trail Creek is called myewes-zibiwe ("trail-creek") in the Potawatomi language.
+The name refers to the "Potawatomi Trail" that ran from Chicago along the south shore of Lake Michigan, along Trail Creek, then to Hudson Lake and finally to the French Fort St. Joseph and the nearby Jesuit mission (now Niles, Michigan) on the St. Joseph River.
+The French translated this Potawatomi name as la Rivière du Chemin (River of the Trail).
+From French, the name was translated on into English, leading to such names as "Road River" (1815) and "Chemin River" (1818), as well as the modern name Trail Creek.

+During the 17th and 18th centuries, Trail Creek served from time to time as an escape route for raiding parties moving in or out of the Illinois River valley.
+During the 17th-century Beaver Wars, Iroquois (Haudenosaunee) warriors used it as an eastward escape route after attacking villages of the Illinois Confederacy.
+This led to an alternative French name for Trail Creek, la rivière aux Iroquois.
+Likewise in 1780, the creek furnished an escape route for 16 Americans and Frenchmen led by Jean-Baptiste Hamelin and Thomas Brady, who were attempting to flee back westward to Cahokia after raiding the British stockpiles at Fort St. Joseph.
+The ensuing battle, although sometimes called the "Battle of Trail Creek", took place at Petit Fort a day's march further west through the dunes.

 In 1816 a shoreline survey indicated that Trail Creek was 30 ft wide.
 At its mouth and on the harbor's western bank stood Hoosier Slide, a 200 ft sand dune The summit of the majestic dune was mantled with trees, and picnics and weddings were held there where Chicago tourists enjoyed a beautiful view of the lake and the vast lumberyards of Washington Park.
 Hoosier Slide was removed by sand mining from 1890 to 1920, the sand being used for glassmaking and also for landfill in Chicago's Jackson Park and for the Illinois Central Railroad right-of-way.
 The former site of Hoosier Slide was acquired by Northern Indiana Public Service Company (NIPSCO) to construct a coal-generating power plant in the late 1920s.

 In 1832, Isaac Elston bought 160 acre of land including Trail Creek and the harbor, intending to build a road to homesteaders in central Indiana so that they could export farm crops to Lake Michigan.
 Michigan City arose from Elston's ambition.
 Early visitors to the region were captivated by its rugged beauty, its abundance of wildflowers and berries, and especially the majestic Hoosier Slide and other sand dunes.
 Incorporated in 1836, Michigan City's early prosperity was due to the flowing waters of Trail Creek which afforded good locations for lumber and gristmills.
 In the 1800s 13 grist mills were located on the banks of Trail Creek.